"Alzheimers can be reversed." - Sally Weinrich

 Doctor Chris Palmer

 Another pioneer in this field is Dr. Chris Palmer.
-Doctor Palmer’s focus is on mental illness and treatment modalities for improving the functioning of brain cells.
+Doctor Palmer’s focus is on mental illness and treatment modalities for improving functioning on the cellular level .
 His work has expanded our understanding of the cell’s mitochondrial functioning.
 Mitochondria are small organelles found within the cells responsible for producing the majority of the cell's chemical energy.
-“Research over the last twenty years has completely shattered that simplistic notion of what mitochondria are.”
+“Research over the last twenty years has completely shattered that simplistic notion of what mitochondria are.
 Let me give you a brief snapshot of what mitochondria do and you’ll begin to understand how it begins to connect to the mental health field.
 Mitochondria make and they help create, regulate and release neurotransmitters including serotonin, dopamine norepinephrine (and) GABA.”(21) His practical advice in the opening monologue of his webinars again mention many of the same threads that Bredesen and Amen mention: stress reduction, nutrition and sleep.
-The important point to know here is the critical understanding that in recovering and maintaining efficient neural function, there is no time to loose.
-The effects of age, stress and the built-in daily mind abuse inherent in our western diet and hedonistic, attention robbing entertainment life style have damaged on our minds.
+The important point to know here is the understanding that in recovering and maintaining efficient neural function, there is no time to loose.
+The effects of age, stress and the built-in daily mind abuse inherent in our western diet and hedonistic, attention robbing entertainment have damaged our minds.
 The number and strength of mitochondria to power essential synaptic communication are under assault.
 The definitive summary of Dr. Palmer’s research can be found in this lecture.
 (21)

 Doctor Daniel Amen

-Dr. Daniel Amen has examined more than 250,000,000 brain scans looking at the blood flow and electrical activity patterns of his patients brains.
-He frequently points out that psychiatrists are the only doctors who practice their specialty without ever seeing their patients' brains.
+Dr. Daniel Amen has examined more than 250,000 brain scans looking at the blood flow and electrical activity patterns of his patients brains.
+He frequently points out that psychiatrists are the only doctors who practice their specialty without ever seeing the objects at the center of their concerns, their patient's brains.
 Doctor Amen’s recommendations for optimal brain health include most of principals we found in the work of Dr. Palmer and Dr. Bredesen with an added emphasis on life purpose and social connectedness.
 Here is the list from his web site.
 (9)

 • Healthy blood flow (to deliver oxygen, vitamins, and essential minerals to the brain)